 Governance and stakeholders

-The Governing Council has launched the two-year investigation phase of the digital euro project.
-The project is being steered by the Eurosystem’s High- Level Task Force on Central Bank Digital Currency, which reports to the Governing Council.
+The Governing Council has launched a preparation phase of the digital euro project, following the two-year investigation phase.
+The project is being steered by the Eurosystem’s High-Level Task Force on Central Bank Digital Currency, which reports to the Governing Council.

 The Eurosystem’s High-Level Task Force

-During the investigation phase, the Eurosystem is actively engaging with a large number of stakeholders.
+During the investigation phase, the Eurosystem actively engaged with a large number of stakeholders.

 Broad engagement with market stakeholders will ensure that a digital euro meets users’ needs.
 A set of initiatives have been put in place, including (i) market contact groups, (ii) surveys and (iii) calls for expression of interest on the technical design features of a digital euro.
 ECB experts also exchange views on a digital euro with representatives from European civil society organisations and academia.